fridanorlund/pid-mpc/README.md

 # pid-mpc
-Example code for examples included in article "Seamless PID to MPC transition using a feed-forward hybrid design "
+Example code for examples included in article "Seamless PID--MPC hybrid control "

 Figure 5 is generated from "linear-tank-example-measurable-disturbance"